day8/re-frame/docs/External-Resources.md

 * [flux-challenge with re-frame](https://github.com/staltz/flux-challenge/tree/master/submissions/jelz) - "a frontend challenge to test UI architectures and solutions". re-frame `0.5.0`
 * [fractalify](https://github.com/madvas/fractalify/)  -
   An entertainment and educational webapp for creating & sharing fractal images that powers [fractalify.com](http://fractalify.com).
 Based on re-frame `0.4.1`
-* [Angular Phonecat tutorial in re-frame](http://dhruvp.github.io/2015/03/07/re-frame/) - A detailed step-by-step tutorial that ports the Angular Phonecat tutorial to re-frame.
-Based on re-frame `0.2.0`
-* [Braid](https://github.com/braidchat/braid) - A new approach to group chat, designed around conversations and tags instead of rooms.

 ### Effect and CoEffect Handlers